Fundraising ideas for kids

 Why fundraising is important for children

-Aside from raising money for a good cause, there’s a few reasons why fundraising with kids is good.
-Not only does it teach responsibility, it also can help to develop communication skills as your child works in a team.
+Aside from raising money for a good cause, there are a few reasons why fundraising with kids is good.
+Not only does it teach responsibility, but it can also help to develop communication skills as your child works as part of a team.

 Teaches responsibility and empathy

-If you’ve decided that you’d like to launch a fundraiser with your child, it can be a really helpful lesson in empathy, compassion and responsibility.
-Talk to your little one about all the different charities and worthy causes out there to see if there’s any that they are particularly interested in – letting them lead will help to instil that sense of autonomy.
+If you’ve decided that you’d like to launch a fundraiser with your child, it can be a really helpful lesson in empathy, compassion, and responsibility.
+Talk to them about all the different charities and good causes out there to see if there are any that they are particularly interested in.
+Letting them lead will help to instil that sense of autonomy.
 Explaining why fundraising is important will also help with their sense of empathy and compassion for others around them.

 Promotes teamwork and communication